 Guest writer, Clara Beaufort, founder of Gardener Gigs, shares her tips on how to prepare your home for the cold winter ahead.

-While winter sounds great in theory, it can be tough on your home.
+Winter is a cozy time, but it can be tough on your home.
 Your home can handle it, though; after all, it was built to last.
-But you have to give it a little TLC to keep everything running smoothly and safely.
+To prepare your home for winter, you have to give it a little TLC to keep everything running smoothly and safely.

 Take a look at the trees in your yard, especially those that are in close proximity to your house.
 Are they healthy?
 Are there limbs that are right next to or leaning upon your home?
 Trees near the house that aren’t in good condition can be hazardous, especially during the winter, when ice and snow can pile up and break them, which can cause roof damage, broken windows and downed power lines.
 It’s best to call a professional service, like Giroud Tree and Lawn, to do any tree trimming or removal necessary to keep your home and family safe come winter.

-Once you’re ready to move on to indoor projects, start by replacing your air filters.
+To prepare your home for winter, there are several items to check inside the home.
+Start by replacing your air filters.
 Air filters should be replaced every one to three months, depending on what kind of filter you use.
 Some are meant to last longer than others.
 Clean filters help your heating and air conditioning system work more efficiently and last longer.
 Your furnace and air conditioner could use some service, too.
 Taking care of the A/C now will prevent long waits in the spring, which is the busy season for air conditioner repairs.
 Furnaces tend to quit during the coldest times of year, so getting them inspected and serviced is a good way to prevent disaster.

 Speaking of cooling, check your refrigerator.
 Clean the coils underneath to help it run more efficiently, and clean and check the seals on the doors.
 This prevents air leaks, which waste energy.
 While you’re at it, give the fridge a good cleanout.